ht22a006/flexbe_turtlesim_demo_jp/docs/example1.md

 * `>#` - data passed as input `userdata` from upstream states
 * `#>` - data passed as output `userdata` to downstream states

-> Note: Userdata can also be defined at the state machine level.
+> Note: `userdata` can also be defined at the state machine level.

 The `LogState` includes two methods: `on_enter` and `execute`.
 The `on_enter` method is called when the state is first entered via a transition.
 In this case, the state uses the `Logger`